Crystal Apple Award

 The Crystal Apple is a special recognition that is presented to an ASRS member who has gone to great lengths to advance the education and professional development of young retina specialists.
 In addition to receiving the award, each year's recipient also presents a distinguished lecture during the Early Career Section's Annual Meeting luncheon.

-2023 Crystal Apple Award Winner
+2026 Crystal Apple Award Winner

+The ASRS Early Career Section (ECS) has selected H. Culver Boldt, MD, as the winner of the 2026 Crystal Apple Award for excellence in teaching and mentorship.
 The Crystal Apple Award is a special recognition presented to an ASRS member who has gone to great lengths to advance the education and professional development of young vitreoretinal specialists.

 Past recipients: